wso2-extensions/esb-connector-redis/docs/workingWithHashesInRedis.md

 [https://redis.io/commands/hvals](https://redis.io/commands/hvals)

 ### Sample configuration
-Following is a sample proxy service that illustrates how to connect to Redis with the init operation and use the hDel operation.
+Following is a sample proxy service that illustrates how to connect to Redis with the init operation, and then use the hDel operation.
 The sample request for this proxy can be found in [hDel sample request](#request).
 You can use this sample as a template for using other operations in this category.

 **Sample Proxy**
 ```xml